 Big Baked Vidalias

 1 medium Vidalia onion

 1 small beef bouillon cube (the size needed to make 1 cup of liquid)

 1 Tablespoon butter, softened

 1-2 Tablespoons grated Parmigiano-Reggiano, or Grana Padano, or Gruyère cheese

 Preheat the oven to 400º.

 Remove any dry outer layers of the onion.
 Trim the root end – not so much as to remove it, but to flatten it enough that the onion will stand evenly on it.
 Cut enough of the top off the onion to leave about a 2-inch flat circle.

 With a knife, hollow out a cone from the top of the onion, to a depth of one inch.
 Place the bouillon cube in the bottom of the cone, and fill the remainder of the cone with the butter.

-Note that the inside of the onion will be very hot, so let it sit for at least 5 minutes before serving
+Kitchen Goddess note: The inside of the onion will be very hot, so let it sit for at least 5 minutes before serving.